IBM/CognitiveConcierge/README.md

 #0   running   2017-06-05 11:05:41 AM   0.3%   6.4M of 512M   269.8M of 1G
 ```

-# Update Conversation Service
+## 2. Update Conversation Service
-Conversation service enables you to add a natural language interface to your applications.
+- Conversation service enables you to add a natural language interface to your applications.
 While you could create a conversation tree manually, ICAT has run some setup scripts (found in the `Cloud-Scripts/conversation` folder) to add a populated workspace to your conversation service.
-If you are not using ICAT, then populate the workspace using the JSON found in `Resources/conversationWorkspace.json`.
+- If you are not using ICAT, go to bluemix dashboard and launch the Conversation service.
+Now manually populate the workspace by uploading the JSON found in `Resources/conversationWorkspace.json`.
+Make note of the workspace id for later use in running the iOS application.

-# Run the iOS Application
+## 3. Run the iOS Application
 1. Install Carthage Dependency Manager.
 Download and run the .pkg file for their latest release https://github.com/Carthage/Carthage/releases
 2. From Terminal, change directories into the YourProjectName/CognitiveConcierge-iOS folder.
 3. Run the following command to install the necessary dependencies (This may take some time):